stan-dev/cmdstanpy/docsrc/generate_quantities.rst

     new_quantities = bernoulli_ppc_model.generate_quantities(data=bern_data, mcmc_sample=bern_fit)

-The ``generate_quantities`` method returns a ``CmdStanGQ`` object which contains the values for all variables in the generated quantitites block of the program ``bernoulli_ppc.stan``.
+The ``generate_quantities`` method returns a ``CmdStanGQ`` object which contains the values for all variables in the generated quantities block of the program ``bernoulli_ppc.stan``.
 Unlike the output from the ``sample`` method, it doesn’t contain any information on the joint log probability density, sampler state, or parameters or transformed